 Since the 1960s social scientists have been trying to isolate the characteristics most closely associated with achievement in basic learning skills; though technical caveats abound they have come to one conclusion; in wealthy countries much of the learning in schools is accounted for by factors not connected with the school environment, implying that additional physical facilities, teaching equipment and textbooks only help the acquisition of new knowledge a little.
 But the quality of the physical environment and particularly the classroom tools in low income countries is shown to explain three and even four times the difference in achievement than it can in high income countries.
-In fact the poorer the country in economic terms, the larger the impact on achievement is always associated with the availability of textbooks and other printed materials.
+In fact the poorer the country in economic terms, the larger the impact on achievement school quality seems to have.
+One conclusion is consistent: higher achievement is always associated with the availability of textbooks and other printed materials.